 - Integrate review management systems like Yext, Reputation, etc. to get customer review notifications and act accordingly.

 - Get yourself up on social media platforms like Linkedin, Pinterest, Facebook, etc. and link your website to all the accounts.

 - Attend all the queries of the users on social media.
-If you are too caught to do it, hire a social media manager to respond on your brand’s behalf.
+If you are too caught to do it, hire a social media service to respond on your brand’s behalf.

 - Never go for fake reviews.
 Display all the reviews—negative or positive.

 - Get your social media and Google My Business account verified.
 Verified accounts often show up on local searches more than the non-verified ones.
 You will need a unique and robust content strategy to achieve it.

 Also read: Run a successful SEO campaign

 I wouldn’t separate local SEO with SEO because the on-page and off-page SEO checklist also affect your local reach.
 And with a blend of local SEO checklists at your disposal, you can easily target customers in your local vicinity and bring yourself more revenue.
 Learn about local SEO packages checklist to build local brand veracity.

 You might also be interested in reading